steverahardjo/GitAegis/docs/roadmap.md

 - [x] Enable parallelism in `CalcEntrophy` <span style="color:red;">(NEED TO FIX BUGS ON MUTEX INDEX ACCESS)</span>

-- [i] Portable grammar loading
-   - Bundle or fetch grammars from GitHub.
-   - Allow custom grammars in config.
-   - have made a fallback for lineScanning, thinking of user-choice access by input the tree-sitter files through a cmd
+- [x] have made a fallback for lineScanning, thinking of user-choice access by input the tree-sitter files through a cmd

 ---

 ## Priority 2 — Workflow Integration
-- [ ] Sample-based regex filter generator
-   - Auto-generate regex candidates from detected strings.
-   - Configurable manual regex rules via `.gitaegis.config.toml`.
+- [x] Configurable manual regex rules via `.gitaegis.config.toml`.

 - [ ] Review/changing mechanism for `exemptAdditor`
    - Move exemption management into config file.